2016rshah/blog/_posts/2015-08-30-clearing-up-week-05-of-cis194.md

 - Side note: if you want a type synonym, use the `type` syntax.

+I guess what really got me mixed up was that to define a new type, you use the `data` syntax, and the `type` syntax is just for type synonyms.

 {% highlight haskell %}
 type MyInteger = Integer
 {% endhighlight %}